 - Aug 6 – Speech slowed, and then it felt like a switch flipped in my brain, and I was talking normal again.
 Then I almost fainted.
 Felt heartbeat increase before things started going black.

-- Early morning of Aug 11 woke up with a bad headache (at the front of my head and had a circle of pain at the back of my head), neck ache, and my face ached including teeth.
+- Early morning of Aug 11 woke up with a bad headache (at the front of my head and had a circle of pain at the back of my head), neck ache, and my face ached, including teeth.
 I did some research on the internet because I was afraid I was having an aneurysm or something.
 After I put the computer up the headache was really bad.
 I tried to get up to take some Advil, but it was extremely hard to move my legs.
-I was able to move my legs normally again after a minute or so, and then the headache died down some.
+I was able to move my legs normally again after a few minutes, and then the headache died down some.

 - Random sharp pain in my head.
 This does not occur often, but I have had it more than once.
 (This may not be related to FND, but if I remember correctly it was happening more frequently than before my trigger day.)